deanwampler/deanwampler.github.io/polyglotprogramming/papers/index.md

     <td>
       <article class="talk">
         <h1>Next Generation AI: Transitioning to the Continuous, Self-Learning Enterprise</h1>
-        <p class="talk-desc">Draft, February 2021</p>
+        <p class="talk-desc">Draft, May 2021</p>
-        <p>A talk I'm developing that looks at the state of AI/ML and what enterprises need to do to fully leverage it.</p>
+        <p>A talk I'm developing that looks at the state of AI/ML and what enterprises need to do to fully adopt and leverage it.</p>
         <div class="more">
           <a href="/polyglotprogramming/papers/NextGenerationAI.pdf" class="button button-pdf">Download PDF</a>
         </div>